itom-project/itom/docs/userDoc/source/08_scriptLanguage/pymod-matplotlib.rst

     If the figure does not appear, the matplotlib designer widget for |itom| is not available.
 This means, the library **matplotlibPlot** in the **designer** folder of |itom| is missing.

+Further examples from the official matplotlib gallery are contained in the itom subfolder **demo/matplotlib**.

 Embedding a matplotlib figure in your own user interface
 ---------------------------------------------------------